blbadger/blbadger.github.io/language-discreteness.md

 </body>
 </html>

 Observing input attribution for larger models applied to more complicated inputs, it is clear that the gradient of a model's output with respect to its input does indeed give useful information.
-This being the case, we are left with the question we had at the start of this page: why are input representations so inaccurate for trained GPT-type transformers applied to natural language.
+This being the case, we are left with the question we had at the start of this page: why are input representations so inaccurate for trained GPT-type transformers applied to natural language, and indeed why are they less accurate than for untrained models of the same type.

 ### Sequential Input Representation